luizcartolano2/mc907-mobile-robotics/project4/README.md

-# MC907 - Mobile Robotics
+# MC907 - Mobile Robotics - Project 4

 Repository to share projects and studies on mobile robotics.
 Course taught by the Institute of Computing of Unicamp.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+## Subject of this Work:
+The general objective of this work is to implement a deep learning approach for solve the Visual Odometry problem.

+### Goals:
+1. Implement and evaluate a Deep VO strategy using images from the AirSim simulator.

 ### Prerequisites